UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/butobarbital/1/README.md

 # Butobarbital

 Any code for a prescription of Butobarbital.
 Other names: Butobarbitone/Butethal/Soneryl.
+Code set created from SNOMED searches and then mapped to Read v2, CTV3 and EMIS.

 ## Prevalence log